Last reviewed: 24 March 2026

 Can I switch without downtime?

-You can reduce downtime by choosing a go-live date that allows overlap, and keeping the old service live until the new connection works.
+You can reduce downtime by choosing a go-live date with overlap and keeping the old service active until the new line is confirmed.
+Next step: use our step-by-step switching guide.

 Do providers run credit checks?